 You can’t spend a day in Portland Maine without eating something, now can you?
 Bon Appetite named Portland “2018 Restaurant City of the Year.”
 And with good reason.
 Some of the Wolf Cove Inn guest’s favorites include:

 - Duckfat – Our daughter raves about this place.
 Us – we’ve not been able to get in due to popularity.
 Sandwiches, salads and OMG fries.
 How many restaurant chefs can claim a 3-time Food Network “Chopped” championship?
-43 Middle Street, Portland, Maine – Lunch and dinner year round.
+43 Middle Street, Portland, Maine – Lunch and dinner year round, Friday through Monday.

 - Eventide Oyster Company – A great selection of oysters and local seafood with a funky atmosphere.
 86 Middle Street, Portland, Maine – Lunch and dinner year round.

-- Fore Street – James Beard award winning.
+- Scales Restaurant – Located right on a working pier.
 Premier dining in the Old Port area – a favorite of Sue & Roy.
-288 Fore Street, Portland Maine – Dinner year round.
+68 Commercial St, Portland Maine – Dinner year round.

 - DiMillos’s On The Water – Literally on the water.
 Specializing in local seafood and pasta dishes.
-25 Long Wharf, Portland, Maine – Lunch and dinner year round.
+25 Long Wharf, Portland, Maine – Lunch and dinner year round, except Sunday.

 - Portland Lobster Company – As fresh as the seafood gets!
 Named a top five restaurant in Portland by Epicurious and a perennial “best of Portland” winner.
 180 Commercial Street, Portland Maine – Lunch and dinner May-Oct.

 - Green Elephant – A Vegetarian Bistro with Asian inspiration.
 We’ve had many guests offer glowing praise about the Green Elephant.
-608 Congress Street, Portland Maine – Lunch and dinner (Dinner only Sundays) year round.
+608 Congress Street, Portland Maine – lunch Thursday through Saturday, dinner Tuesday through Sunday year round.